EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week_-A-Meeting-in-2050---Detecting-Project-CAV3RN’s-Outlook-Calendar-C2-and-DNS-AAAA-Recovery-Channel.md

 `prev()` requires a **serialized** row set, and `sort by` provides that serialization.
 Two things about that line will bite you, and they're covered properly in the bonus section below — but the short version, because it changes whether this query works at all:

-- `| sort by ItemId asc, TimeGenerated asc` — the `asc` is not decorative. **KQL's `sort by` defaults to descending.** Omit it and `prev()` hands you the *later* row, inverting the entire sequence test into a silent no-op.
+- `| sort by Mailbox asc, ItemId asc, TimeGenerated asc` — the `asc` is not decorative. **KQL's `sort by` defaults to descending.** Omit it and `prev()` hands you the *later* row, inverting the entire sequence test into a silent no-op.
-- `| where ItemId == PrevItemId` — `prev()` walks the whole serialized table and does not respect groups.
+- `| where Mailbox == PrevMailbox and ItemId == PrevItemId` — `prev()` walks the whole serialized table and does not respect groups.
 Without that guard, the first row of every calendar item borrows the last row of the previous item, and you manufacture "sequences" that never occurred.
+Note that the guard names **both** keys, because an item ID is only unique inside a mailbox: the partition key has to be the full entity, not the part of it that looks unique.

 <br/>